 Sri Lankan culture and tradition are the inspirational elements at the heart of Gal Oya Lodge.
 Our bungalows draw their character from rural Sri Lankan villages, created using local techniques, tried and tested over time.
 Our tables and chairs are handmade by the local village craftsmen using teak and mara wood, applying traditional skills passed down from generation to generation.

 Lodge at night

 Cuisine and locally sourced food is a special highlight of Lodge life.
-Lovingly prepared, the days’ menu will include a choice of Sri Lankan and Western items, featuring home grown herbs and vegetables, and produce from neighbouring village farmers.
+Lovingly prepared, the day’s menu will include a choice of Sri Lankan and Western items, featuring home grown herbs and vegetables, and produce from neighbouring village farmers.
 Innovative, fresh and healthy, meals are served in the dining room.
 Be sure to try our delicious national favourites such as curries, sambol and roti.
-Join our Lodge chef in the kitchen for Sri Lankan cooking courses.

 Proximity and synergy with nature goes beyond design.
 It is the foundation of how we do things.
 Our enhanced Sri Lanka ecolodge concept follows environmentally sound practices including recycling, energy conservation, growing our own produce and using sustainable materials whenever we can.
 We have recently installed a wildlife training and research facility to work with local conservation organisations and to help protect wildlife.